djslzx/aqf-rust/README.md

     - [ ] Adapt on lookups
 - Testing
   - [ ] Add integration tests (adversary, file-based, etc.)
+- Organization
+  - [ ] Make RSQF a supertrait of Filter

 ## Implementation notes
 The logic is very close to that of the C implementation, with a few notable differences: